ux-at-icfnext/child-welfare/_pages/templates/events-detail.md

 type: [detail-page]
 title: Events Detail
 permalink: /templates/events/detail
-overview: The Event Detai page is the destination in the events browsing journey.
+overview: The Event Detail page is the destination in the events browsing journey.
-description: The Event Detai page is the destination in the events browsing journey.
+description: The Event Detail page is the destination in the events browsing journey.
 Please see the [Events](/templates/events) page for information about the Event content type.

 prototype:
   - name: Event Detail